Common transport policy: Overview

 Given the rapid pace with which the technology is developing, the EU is attempting to ensure common rules.
 With growing automation and connectivity, enabling vehicles to ‘speak’ to one another, mobility is crossing a new - digital - frontier.
 These developments, which are being accelerated by progress in artificial intelligence, allow for a whole new level of cooperation among road users, which has the potential to be extremely advantageous for both them and the mobility system as a whole, including making transportation safer, more accessible, and sustainable.
 In its communication entitled ‘On the road to automated mobility: An EU strategy for mobility of the future’ (COM(2018)283), the Commission showed it was aware of the challenges associated with automatic driving and stresses the need to better understand its ethical and societal effects (such as on employment and new skills needed) and to tackle emerging ethical issues as soon as possible.

 Directive 2010/40/EU on Intelligent Transport Systems (ITS) lays out a framework for the deployment of ITSs.
-These are advanced applications with the goal of providing innovative services regarding different transport modes, to better manage transport, to improve information for users and to make transport safer and more coordinated.
-In December 2021, the Commission adopted a proposal for revising Directive 2010/40/EU with the aim of accelerating and coordinating the deployment of ITSs to improve safety, traffic efficiency and driver comfort (COM(2021)0813).
-Parliament adopted its position in first reading on 3 October 2023 and the text is now awaiting Council’s first reading position.
+These are advanced applications with the goal of providing innovative services regarding different transport modes, to better manage transport, to improve information for users and to make transport safer and more coordinated On 22 November 2023, Directive (EU) 2023/2661 revising Directive 2010/40/EU was adopted with the aim of accelerating and coordinating the deployment of ITSs to improve safety, traffic efficiency and driver comfort.

 Role of the European Parliament